Los Angeles Paternity Attorney

 - A child's right to receive financial support from both parents;

 - Social security and veteran's benefits for a child;

 - Obtaining health and life insurance coverage from either parent, if applicable;

 - Securing inheritance rights from either parent for the benefit of a child.

-If you are in need of a paternity lawyer in Los Angeles to help you understand
+If you are in need of a family law attorney in Los Angeles to help you

 contact our firm to speak to one of our dedicated Los Angeles family law lawyers.
 Through

 affordable and dependable service, we are ready to preserve your rights!